MaximeNP6/CookBook/WordPress/MailPerformance/README.txt

 Upload the MailPerformance plugin to your blog, Activate it, then enter your 'x-Key' and 'Id Field' (it must be an 'E-mail' type and a 'Unicity Criteria').

-In your subscription plugin, when your user subscribes you need to call this function "MPerf_Plugin::MPerfPostTarget([email]);" with the email.
+In your subscription plugin, when your user subscribes you need to call this function "MPerf_Plugin::MPerfPostTarget([email]);" (PHP) with the email.
 (For more help ask to : "apiv8@np6.com")

+If you can't call the PHP function, you can make a GET (REST) call like : '/wp-admin/admin-ajax.php?email=[EMAIL]'.

 1, 2, 3: You're done!